 - Finally, match their encryption type just like you did in the previous steps.

-Here go the easiest networking solutions to resolve the Wireless Connection Problems.
-And if you think that you are facing any difficulty as these are technical steps, you must get some experts well-trained team of engineers any network problem.
+Here are the easiest networking solutions to solve Wireless Connection Problems.
+And if you think that you are facing any difficulty as these are technical steps, you must get some well-trained team of engineers to give you a hand with any network problem.